edgeimpulse/example-standalone-inferencing-spresense/README.md

 ### Or build with Docker

-1. Build the docker image:
+1. Build the Docker image:
     ```
     $ docker build -t spresense-build .
     ```